HannahCalich/PhysMove/README.md

   * *lon* and *lat*: the longitude (-180 to + 180) and latitude (-90 to +90) in decimal degrees of
     each position estimate, respectively, in numeric format, and
-  * *day*: the datetime stamp for each location estimate in POSIXct format following yyyy-mm-dd hh:mm:ss.
+  * *day*: the datetime stamp for each location estimate in POSIXct format following '%Y-%m-%d %H:%M:%S'.

-You can compare your dataframe to our sample dataset `tracks` to ensure your data are formatted correctly.
+You can compare your data frame to our sample dataset `tracks` to ensure your data are formatted correctly.

 ## Usage